 The results of the model, presented in the same figure (Fig. 1), are located in the same region where observed by experiments.
 The upper boundary of this region corresponds to pure systems, while the lower curve belongs to contaminated systems.
 As seen from the figure, increasing the bubble diameter increases the rise velocity up to a certain limit after which the bubble starts to oscillate.
 In this regime, the rise velocity remains nearly constant.
 Adding further to the bubble diameter changes the deformation behavior to the spherical cap regime where the rise velocity again increases with diameter.

-As it can be seen from Fig. 1, for the bubbles smaller than the 0.5 mm there is an increasing deviation of simulated to measured velocities, which occurs mainly because of the so-called parasitic currents.
-These currents are due to inaccuracies in treating surface tension forces, in particular because of errors in the calculation of the interfacial normal vector and curvature.
+For the bubbles smaller than the 0.5 mm there is an increasing deviation of simulated to measured velocities, which occurs mainly because of the so-called parasitic currents.
+These currents are due to inaccuracies in the calculation of surface tension forces, in particular because of errors in the interfacial normal and curvature.